-The timing of some expected Miami Dolphins moves.
-And one way DeVante Parker might stay with team
+The timing of Miami Dolphins moves including possible attempt to sign Tyrod Taylor

 And that deserves respect.

-Tannehill may be done playing for the Dolphins, but the team should not leave him proverbially twisting in the wind until June 1 just because it can.
-It shouldn’t force him to show up for team conditioning in April, which would be unwise anyway.
+Keeping Tannehill around while rumors of a chase for his successor hit the press is not showing respect.

+Tannehill might be done playing for the Dolphins, but the team should not leave him proverbially twisting just because it can.
 If the Dolphins are going to break ties with Tannehill this offseason, as everyone expects, it should happen as soon as possible to maximize his opportunity to find a new team.

 Tannehill has certainly earned that courtesy.